 Understanding the Marketing Mix and the 4 P’s of Marketing

-Marketing centers around four fundamental elements: product, price, promotion, and venue.
+Marketing centers around four fundamental elements, called the 4 Ps of marketing: product, price, promotion, and place.
 Techniques and channels change, but those are ideas that don’t change.
 Several models expand on the basic principle of Seven Points, e.g., five or 2P.
 And these four should be sufficient to understand how marketing works.
 For more information on our website, please click there.

 This is what a company sells, whether that means a physical product or a service (such as consulting, a subscription, or a whole other thing).
 From a marketing perspective, the following are essential for a.
 Marketers and product developers to communicate closely (i.e., here in CoSchedule marketers commu.